Carol Adams (educator)

 Carol Adams (28 July 1948 - 11 January 2007) was a history teacher who was the first Chief Executive of the General Teaching Council for England (GTCE), bringing England in line with Scotland and Wales who had had teaching regulatory bodies since 1966.
 Adams established the organisation (which was not welcomed by some in the profession) as a regulatory body and for professional development organisation, and which was consulted by government, from its foundation in 2000 until it covered over 500,000 teachers, before she retired in late 2006.

 Education

 Born into a close working-class family in Hackney, East London, when she was 11 years old Adams won a scholarship to Christ's Hospital Girls School in Hertford.
-She read history at Warwick University in the 1960s enjoying some time at the University of California in Berkeley.
+She read history at Warwick University in the 1960s enjoying some time at the University of California, Berkeley.
 She studied her PGCE at the University of London, taking an MA in Human Rights at the Institute of Education in the early 80s.